HostClubKea/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####4.
 Optimization

 Training speed is very important for successfull finish of the project.
 So at the beginning I was looking for increasing speed of training.
 I didn't want to pregenerate augmented data as I changed algorithms of augmentation and data I used for training network, but augmentation took quite a lot of time - 1 sec for a batch and about 90 sec for epoch.
-To increase speed of generating augmented samples I've used **multiprocessing**, it decreased time needed to augment samples for epoch from to 35 sec, batch to 0.4 sec.
+To increase speed of generating augmented samples I've used **multiprocessing**, it decreased time needed to augment samples for epoch to 35 sec, batch to 0.4 sec.

 ```
 with Pool(3) as p: